"Ingenious, acidic comedy" (The Globe and Mail)

 Recently - Staged Readings at WIRED:

-DRAMA: Pilot Episode and other new works by Hines were presented in staged readings this June 12 and 14 at Factory Theatre's WIRED Series of New Work.
+DRAMA: Pilot Episode and other new works by Hines were presented in staged readings this June 12 and 14 at the WIRED Series of New Work.
+(Factory, Toronto).
 Excerpts were read fromThe Bechdel Fail: Women Talking About Whatever It Is Women Talk About and The Dramaturg. (working titles)

-Also, a full-cast reading of Drama: Pilot Episode launching a polished revision of the original:
+Also presented was a full-cast reading of Drama: Pilot Episode, launching the polished revision of the Alberta Theatre Projects' premiere, with post-premiere development support by Alberta Playwrights' Network.

 Shortlisted for the 2012 Governor General's Literary Award for Drama